Whisky Comparison

 These whiskies are both available via Amazon as well.
 You can see the Johnnie Walker Black Label and the Johnnie Walker Double Black Label by following the respective links.

 Both of these Johnnie Walkers are excellent blended whiskies.
 I don’t mind either of these two in my glass!
-However, looking at how quickly the level in my two bottles go down, it is clear that I prefer the Black Label slightly more.
+However, looking at how quickly the level in my two bottles goes down, it is clear that I prefer the Black Label slightly more.

 Also Read: Ardbeg Corryvreckan vs Uigeadail Whisky